Restaurants in Quezon City (Eat)

 Mario’s

-Mario’s restaurant was first established in Baguio City but with customer’s demand, it has opened another branch in Quezon City.
-Imagine how far the distance is with these two cities.
+Mario’s restaurant was first established in Baguio City, but due to customer demand, it later opened another branch in Quezon City — quite a distance between the two locations.

 Located at Tomas Morato.
 Rub Ribs & BBQ is also located in one of the Tomas Morato scouts.